 Table of Contents

 I’m not going to lie; I was pretty annoyed when I read Perez Hilton’s review of the Kardashian accessibility lawsuit.
 The quick version of the lawsuit is that a blind man is suing the Kardashian’s online store, DASH, because it allegedly doesn’t comply with Americans with Disabilities Act (ADA).
-If you want to know more, I wrote a bit about the lawsuit in another post.

 The Perez Hilton story blatantly calls the man out for filing similar lawsuits against other retailers saying, “We’ll see how this one fares, and whether Mr. Gomez will ever actually see ANY pay day over this lawsuit…” Even just the post title, “Legally Blind Man Sues Kardashian DASH Stores For Violating His Rights — But Is It Just A Money Grab?!” shows that there isn’t much focus on the core issue going on here.